Medical students in hallway

 Students may take the USMLE Step 2 Clinical Knowledge (CK) during Clinical Sciences.
 Step 2 CK focuses on the clinical application of your expanding medical knowledge.
 The test assesses a student’s ability to apply medical knowledge, skills, and understanding of clinical science to the provision of patient care.

 The USMLE Step 2 CK also probes students’ knowledge of disease prevention and health promotion, and ensures students are learning the principles of clinical sciences and basic patient-centered healthcare skills.
-RUSM students' five-year cumulative first-time pass rate for the USMLE Step 2 CK exam is 91.3% from 2017-2021.*
+Ross Med students' five-year cumulative first-time pass rate for the USMLE Step 2 CK exam is 91.3% from 2017-2021.*

 *First-time pass rate is the number of students passing the USMLE Step 2 CK exam on the first attempt divided by the number of students whose first attempt was in 2017-21.
-In order to sit for the exam students must earn the minimum passing score on the NBME CCSE as listed in the student handbook.
+To sit for the exam students must earn the minimum passing score on the NBME CCSE as listed in the student handbook.

 Frequently Asked Questions